Eddie Rosario Player Props: Braves vs. Rockies

-On Saturday, Eddie Rosario (on the back of going 1-for-3 with a home run and two RBI) and the Atlanta Braves face the Colorado Rockies, whose starting pitcher will be Connor Seabold.
-First pitch is at 4:10 PM ET.
+After going 2-for-3 with a home run and two RBI in his most recent game, Eddie Rosario and the Atlanta Braves face the Colorado Rockies (who will hand the ball to Chase Anderson) at 1:35 PM ET on Sunday.

-In his most recent game, he notched a home run while going 1-for-3 against the Rockies.
+In his last appearance, he racked up two hits (going 2-for-3 with a home run and two RBI) against the Rockies.

 Eddie Rosario Game Info & Props vs. the Rockies